ckeditor/ckeditor5/packages/ckeditor5-ckbox/docs/features/ckbox.md

 	.catch( /* ... */ );
 ```

-The list of available workspaces can be obtained using the [Workspaces REST API](https://ckeditor.com/docs/ckbox/latest/features/file-management/workspaces.html#managing-workspaces-with-the-rest-api).
+You can obtain the list of available workspaces using the [Workspaces REST API](https://ckeditor.com/docs/ckbox/latest/features/file-management/workspaces.html#managing-workspaces-with-the-rest-api).

 ### Adding the ID for inserted assets